Jan 14, 2023

 And this is what regions look like I have a whole different video on how to put regions in regular regions versus global regions.

 But this is all it is, right?
-This is this is what puts that little droppable spot into the template that shows up in the Page Builder.
+This is what puts that little droppable spot into the template that shows up in the Page Builder.

 So now every region has to have a unique name, unless it's a global region, then it can be the same named region across multiple templates.